Deep Dive

 (Bullish)

-What this means: This is bullish for VTHO because it introduces a deflationary mechanism.
-As more people use the VeChain network for transactions and smart contracts, more VTHO is burned, which could increase scarcity over time if demand outpaces the burn rate.
+What this means: This is bullish for VTHO because it adds a deflationary burn to the token's economics.
+As more people use the VeChain network for dApps or transactions, more VTHO is destroyed, which could help support its price by counteracting new supply from staking.

 Conclusion